AndomiXD/EverGarden-Backend/README.md

 * User can plant seeds on their garden
 * User can remove seeds from their garden
 * User will be notified if their harvest has completed
-* User can harvest their plant upon fully growing
+* User's plants will be harvested upon fully growing
 * User will be rewarded after harvesting a plant
 * User can share their progress to other users